 A wide range of assessment tools exist to confirm the success criteria established in Part 1 of this process.
 Gauge potential employees against the benchmarks established for these attributes.
 Measure only the attributes you already know to be essential for success.
 Don't waste time, money and energy measuring items just for the sake it.

 Selection is not an exact science.
 Ensuring fit based on objective, measurable criteria is the best system available.
-Ignoring the data and basing selection on subjective criteria will limit the likelihood of employing a top performer to 25%.
+Ignoring the data and basing selection on subjective criteria will limit the likelihood of employing a top performer to 26%.
+The use of JobFit assessments, such as those employed by Peoplogica, deliver up to a 300% improvement in the success rate of selecting future top performers.
 The choice, ultimately, is yours.